splunk/public-o11y-docs/admin/subscription-usage/subscription-usage-overview.rst

 If you exceed your ingestion limits you might incurr in overcost.
 To help avoid overage fees, :ref:`create a detector <create-detectors>` to proactively monitor for potential overages and receive alerts when you are nearing a subscription limit.

-.. caution:: Make sure you understand what's included in your subscription.
+.. note:: Make sure you understand what's included in your subscription.
 For more detailed queries about your subscription and billing, contact your Splunk Account Team.